pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 By checking the ???? checkbox, it disables a restriction on the DEA that disallows containers on a particular DEA from communicating with each other.
 It is not recommended to check this checkbox for multi-tenant environments.

-This section also includes fields which allow setting of the HAProxy SSL certificate, HAProxy SSL ciphers, and Router SSL ciphers.
-The HAProxy SSL certificate field is now an optional field as of 1.5.
-You do not need to provide a certificate if you are using an external load-balancer instead of Cloud Foundry HAProxy.
-The cipher fields are also optional, and will use default Cloud Foundry cipher sets unless you enter your own.
+This section also includes fields which allow setting of the HAProxy SSL certificate, HAProxy cipher string, and GoRouter cipher string.

+The HAProxy SSL certificate field is now an optional field.

+Custom cipher strings for HAProxy and GoRouter are also optional fields.

 #### Other Runtime Features